CallFlow Sequence Diagram Generator

 can have the diagram ordered in a meaningful way.
 Just create a file

-called order in your current directory, or .order in your home
+called order in your current directory, or order in the setup

 directory with the order of your network nodes, one per line.
 You